Top 10 Things to Do in Amsterdam

 5. Food and Antique Shopping at the Noordermarkt

 On a Saturday morning in Amsterdam, I highly recommend visiting the Noordermarkt in the Jordaan.
 You’ll be treated to a wonderful farmers market in the main square where you’ll find anything from fresh oysters to loads of mushrooms to fresh bread and of course, cheese.
-In the back of the square, have a stroll through the antique stalls.
-There’s actually a dedicated antique market right here on Mondays but why not get the best of both worlds on a Saturday?
+Stroll through the antique stalls in the back of the square.
+There’s a dedicated antique market right here on Mondays, but why not get the best of both worlds on a Saturday?
 There are plenty of old things you don’t really need but hey, it’s like going back in time!

 4. See Amazing Dutch Classical Art at the Rijksmuseum